-It is essential not to give constipation medicine to a baby or child
+It is essential not to give constipation medication to a baby or child

 The following strategies may help babies:

 - Moving the baby’s legs in a circle as though pedaling a bicycle while the baby lies on their back.
 This movement can stimulate the muscles and bowels and may help the baby’s bowel movement.